-The only cetacean species to occur regularly in the Baltic Sea is the harbour porpoise (Phocoena phocoena).
-The Baltic Sea subpopulation has declined in the past 50-100 years.
+The only cetacean species to occur regularly in the Baltic Sea is the harbour porpoise (Phocoena phocoena), whose abundance has declined in the Baltic Proper in the past 50-100 years.
 With the most recent estimation at around 500 individuals (95% confidence interval: 80-1091), this subpopulation is listed as critically endangered.
-The more westerly Belt Sea subpopulation in subdivision 22 has a much higher abundance, estimated at around 40 000 individuals.
-Dead harbour porpoises exhibiting evidence of gillnet entanglements are found and reported regularly, so it is likely that bycatch in gillnets is adversely affecting this species, specifically the critically endangered Baltic Sea subpopulation.
+The more westerly Belt Sea subpopulation in Subdivision 22 has a much higher abundance, estimated at around 40 000 individuals.
+Dead harbour porpoises exhibiting evidence of gillnet entanglements are found and reported regularly.
+Bycatch in gillnets is adversely affecting this species, particularly the critically endangered Baltic Sea subpopulation.